mjhoy/mjhoy.com/writings/misc/catalunya.md

 ![](/images/barca/10122014-P1200935.jpg)

-I have breakfast at the hotel, which consists of _café con leche_, toasted slices of bread coated with tomato juice (a Catalan favorite) and a basket full of local cured hams, with a cutting board and knife to sample them.
+I have breakfast at the hotel, _café con leche_, toasted slices of bread coated with tomato juice (a Catalan favorite) and a basket full of local cured hams, with a cutting board and knife to sample them.
 I read in the news that the train that had caused my delay was impaled by a fallen tree and that the injured conductor had his leg amputated.

 The hostess is named Aina.
 Aina, _eye-nah_.
 I practice saying Ripoll. _Reepoiyyy_.
 In the cold air, my tongue begins to flutter